 Berberine is found in numerous plants worldwide, including the large plant family Berberis, or the barberries.
 It is also found in the important (and ecologically threatened) medicinal plant Hydrastis canadensis (Goldenseal), and the important Chinese herb Rhizome coptidis (Golden thread or Huang-Lian), among others.
-Berberine is usually found in the roots, stems, and bark.
+Berberine is usually found in the roots, stems, and bark of a variety of all-natural medicinal plants, including: European barberry or barbary leaf, goldenseal, tree turmeric, prickly poppy, California poppy, and yerba mansa, just to name a few.
+It can also be found in many traditional Chinese herbal formulations.
 Chemically, it is an isoquinolone alkaloid, and the plant alkaloids are known to have a number of potent biological activities.